inktense and fine felt-tips

 Chris Poole ... went to an art-free Primary school.
 At Grammar School the Art teacher provided HB pencils, coarse bristle brushes and muddied broken sludge-brown tempera blocks.
-Subject-matter was 1) acne-raddled male contemporaries or 2) tea-cups, chianti bottles and geraniums.
+As ungainly adolescent boys we spent several years either drawing other boys sitting on stools or painting tea-cups, chianti bottles and geraniums.
 Chris learnt nothing and was wisely not allowed to take 'O' level Art.
 [He would NOT have passed!].

-After this, though, Chris was allowed to sit in the school Art Library.
+Instead, in the run-up to exams, Chris was allowed to sit in the school Art Library.
 And OH WOW!!
 Here 'Art' lurked in hidden books on unseen shelves behind a hitherto locked door.
 Art unexpectedly embraced him and he fell instantly in love with it.
-Impressionism the Renaissance, Naive painting, Dada, Symbolism, the whole works.
-He rapidly devoured book after book, but he particularly loved, and loves to this day, that long wild 'shock of the new' period of rule-breaking from 1870 to 1950.
+The whole shebang.
+He rapidly devoured book after book, but especially loves that wild 'Shock of the New' period of rule-breaking from 1870 to 1950.

-Technically incompetent, untutored, lacking any artistic flair, Chris still felt driven over the next decade to sketch and paint, often in Surrealist or Expressionist Mode.
+Technically incompetent, untutored, lacking any artistic flair whatsoever, Chris still felt driven over the next decade to sketch and paint, often in Surrealist or Expressionist Mode.

 After work as a research scientist he taught maths and science but promised himself that on retirement he would pick up his palette again.

-Runners-up: Matisse, Klee, Picasso, Ernst, Magritte, Van Gogh, Monet, Pissaro, Gauguin, Sisley, Munch, Bosch, Vermeer Botticelli, Magritte, Dalí ...
+Favourite painters: Chagall, Matisse, Klee, Picasso, Ernst, Magritte, Van Gogh, Monet, Bosch, Vermeer, Murillo, Botticelli, Magritte, Dalí ...

 Favourite living artists: Andy Goldsworthy [genius], Hockney.